Seeking Jesus on Saint Patrick’s Day

-Patrick was a rebellious non-Christian teenager who had come from a Christian family.
-His grandfather was a pastor, and his father was a deacon.
-However, during his extended periods of isolation without any human contact, Patrick began praying and was eventually born again into a vibrant relationship with Jesus Christ.
-Patrick endured the years of isolation in rain and snow by praying up to 100 prayers each day and another 100 each night.
-In his early twenties God spoke to Patrick in a dream, telling him to flee from his master for a ship that was waiting for him.
-Amazingly, Patrick made the 200-mile journey on foot without being caught or harmed to find a ship setting sail for his home, just as God had promised.
-The sailors were out of food for the journey, and after Patrick prayed a herd of pigs miraculously ran toward the ship, providing a bountiful feast for the long voyage home.
+During his time in Ireland it is said Patrick prayed up to 100 prayers each day and another 100 each night.
+When he entered his twenties Patrick claimed that God spoke to him in a dream and told him to flee from his master for a ship that was waiting for him.
+This led Patrick to make a 200-mile journey on foot without being caught or harmed.
+He found a ship sailing for his home.
+Before setting sail, the sailors informed Patrick they were out of food for their journey.
+Patrick prayed and a herd of pigs miraculously ran toward the ship, providing a bountiful feast for the long voyage home.

-Upon returning home, Patrick enrolled in seminary and was eventually commissioned as a pastor.
-Some years later God spoke to Patrick in a dream, commanding him to return to Ireland to preach the gospel and plant churches for the pagans who lived there.
-The Roman Catholic Church had given up on converting such “barbarians” deemed beyond hope.
-The Celtic peoples, of which the Irish were part, were an illiterate bunch of drunken, fighting, perverted pagans who basically had sex with anyone and worshiped anything.
-They were such a violent and lawless people, numbering anywhere from 200,000 to 500,000, that they had no city centers or national government and were spread out among some 150 warring clans.
-Their enemies were terrified of them because they were known to show up for battles and partake in wild orgies before running into battle naked and drunk while screaming as if they were demon-possessed.
-One clan was so debased that it was customary for each of their new kings to copulate with a white mare as part of his inauguration.
+After arriving back to his home, Patrick enrolled in seminary and was eventually commissioned as a pastor.
+It was during this time that God began to burden Patrick’s heart to return to Ireland to preach the gospel and plant churches.
+Many saw the Irish as an impossible group to reach for Christ.
+They were considered barbarians that were beyond hope.
+History describes these early 5th century Celtic Irish people as illiterate brawlers that preferred drinking and perverted pagan practices.
+They were considered violent and lawless, numbering anywhere from 200,000 to 500,000 people.
+They had no city centers or national government and were spread out among some 150 warring clans.
+Their enemies were terrified of them because they were known to show up for battles running naked and drunk while screaming as if they were demon-possessed.
+This did not detour Patrick.